-Our Primary program, starting at age 3, builds not only the foundation for future academic success, but also the necessary skills to meet 21st century demands: growing autonomy, independence, cooperation, collaboration, and flexibility.
+The Primary program is a three-year program for children ages 3 to 6-years old.
+Primary builds not only the foundation for future academic success, but also the necessary skills to meet and exceed 21st century demands: growing autonomy, independence, cooperation, collaboration, and flexibility.

 Unlike a traditional daycare, a Montessori preschool focuses on developing the whole child, including the blossoming independence of the age, grace, and courtesy in interacting with others, self-care skills, and care for the environment.

 The classrooms are brimming with hands-on materials specifically designed for the development and cognitive growth of children this age.
 This is the stage of concrete learning and concept building, setting the foundation for the child’s educational journey during this formative age.